Restore Your Deck Without the High-Pressure Guesswork in Cincinnati

 Deck cleaning is priced by square footage rather than a flat rate.
 For very small decks, pricing typically starts around $100, and most cleanings take about two hours.
 Larger or more complex decks are quoted based on the actual scope of work.

+Final pricing depends on the square footage of the deck, the number of levels, whether the deck has railings, and the deck material.
 Most estimates are prepared over the phone using Google Maps and Millo, so a site visit usually is not needed.
 If necessary, we may ask for photos or schedule a quick look.
-Estimates are sent by email, and we work from the property’s on-site water supply, so access to water is needed on the day of service.
+Estimates are sent by email.
+Pricing details are available upon request.

 Wood, Composite, and Pool-Deck Surfaces We Clean in Cincinnati